Panoramic Sea Views: 6 Places to Discover

 Madonna del Monte

-La is an enchanting place located between and Porto Rotondo.
-You can get there by car (or on foot for the well-trained) along a lively road of bends, climbs and straights to the promontory.
+La Madonna del Monte is an enchanting place located between Golfo Aranci and Porto Rotondo.
+You can get there by car (or on foot for the more energetic) by driving along a lively road of bends, climbs and straights to the headland.

 The beauty of La Madonna del Monte is incomparable.
 Whichever way you turn your head, you can't help but lose yourself in the view of the sky, the sea and the massifs of Figarolo and Tavolara.